Atlantis 1/156 Convair Space Shuttlecraft

 Later I overpainted it with a mix of yellow and a light grey.
 The blue component of the light grey turned the mix into a an ugly yellow with a green tinge.
 I gave up at that point, after noting that the fuel tank was hardly visible when the model was placed on the shop display.

-I painted the shuttle in MRP-004 White with MRP-105 FS 35237 wings and a MRP-392 FS 26493 Pearl Gray nose.
+I painted the shuttle in MRP-004 White with MRP-105 FS 35237 wings and an MRP-392 FS 26493 Pearl Gray nose.
 The wing color was a bit of a random choice: I wanted different colors than the first stage, and succeeded with that.
-But I created a new problem too: the first stage and the shuttle now look like the don't belong together.
+But I created a new problem too: the first stage and the shuttle now look like they don't belong together.
 But I wanted to be done with the model, so I did not change it.

 I've had my share of problems with sticky clear coats - thank you Alclad!
 On this model, I tried Tamiya's LP-series clear coats.
-I tested the satin version (LP-24 semi-gloss clear) first on a test model, thinned with LP-10 lacquer thinner, and was very happy with the eveness, lack of stickyness and fast drying.
+I tested the satin version (LP-24 semi-gloss clear) first on a test model, thinned with LP-10 lacquer thinner, and was very happy with the evenness, lack of stickiness and fast drying.
 But I wouldn't call it satin, so I used the matt version (LP-23 flat clear) on the three model parts.

 The last details to paint were the rocket nozzles.
 Due to their simplistic design, I chose a simplistic color: Humbrol 11 Silver.
 I used masks cut from the Arctic Decals circular masks (ARC72-FR-05 and FR-06), and brush-painted the nozzles.